 Ironically, cutting through the noise online takes some of the very same skills she had in spades.

-If you want to successfully market a property and build a brand in 2019, creating a memorable experience for your potential buyers and advocates is one of the best things you can do.
+If you want to successfully market a property and build a brand, creating a memorable experience for your potential buyers and advocates is one of the best things you can do.
 There’s even a fancy new name for it: experiential marketing.

 What is Experiential Marketing?